 More than 18 million Americans are currently suffering from some form of gluten sensitivity which has been linked in recent years to serious GI conditions such as Leaky Gut since gluten has been found to negatively impact the lining of the gut, even in those who do not have celiac disease.

 Unfortunately, most conventionally trained GI doctors do not administer the correct testing for gluten sensitivity because it is not part of their training.
-This is why so many suffering from GI-gluten related issues are simply told that “they are fine” after receiving endoscopies that do not test for food sensitivities or for causes of serious inflammation.
+This is why so many suffering from GI gluten-related issues are simply told that “they are fine” after receiving endoscopies that do not test for food sensitivities or for causes of serious inflammation.

 Beyond a general gluten sensitivities that some individuals have, conventionally raised glutenous grains are an issues for everyone because they can cause havoc on your digestive system.
 Almost of these crops (and most non-organic crops in general) are sprayed with a dangerous herbicide called Roundup.
-This contains glyphosate which is very harmful when ingested.
+This contains glyphosatewhich is very harmful when ingested.
 High levels of glyphosate in your diet are linked to a number of disorders and illness including leaky gut and cancer.
 If you must eat gluten consider organic options to avoid glyphosate.

 If you suspect you may have gluten sensitivity it’s so important to get the correct and complete testing that conventional trained doctors typically don’t prescribe or have access too.
 For years I suspected I had a sensitivity and requested a gluten test from PCP.
 After the testing I was told that “everything checked out” and I did not have a sensitivity.

-Unfortunately some standardized gluten tests (covered by insurance) only tests for one or two of the proteins found in gluten which you may or may not have a sensitivity too.
+Unfortunately, some standardized gluten tests (covered by insurance) only test for one or two of the proteins found in gluten which you may or may not have a sensitivity too.
 In my case, I discovered through the proper, complete testing that I indeed have sensitivity to the proteins that the previous test did not cover!
 I finally understood the reason for many of my chronic and neurological symptoms that vanished when I removed gluten from my diet completely.

 So how do you get the right testing?
 While there are special blood tests and other GI testing that go further than the standard tests but you must work with a Functional Medicine practitioner who have specific training in this type of in-depth testing and know how to interpret the tests as well.
 These tests, such as a GI map can also tell you a lot about your levels of general inflammation, if you have a dairy allergy and much more.